naturalis/Galaxy-Installation/README.md

 conda config --add channels conda-canary conda update -n base conda
 ```
+NOTE: conda update (user: ubuntu) resulted in a *PermissionError*.
+For now I used "sudo su" to perform the latter command,
+but this is clearly undesired.

 ## manage SSH keys
 (user: **ubuntu**)
 To allow additional adminstrators to log in as ubuntu via SSH, add their public SSH keys to the `authorized_keys` list.